 Did anybody not see this coming?
 The kingdom had a bad record with empresses.
 Now three dynasties in a row, the incompetent reign of empresses continued.

-“Well, empress or no, there’s no doubt that she is the one that Heaven smiled upon.
+“Well, empress or no, she is the one whom Heaven has smiled upon.
 Our new empress will soon arrive at the Imperial Palace along with the Saiho.
 The enthronement will follow shortly after.
 You’ll need to begin preparations for the Archery Ceremony with all due haste.”

 The Archery Ceremony was one of the kingdom’s most important annual religious festivals, with the Rite of the Arrow constituting the main event.
 The Rite revolved around the ritualistic shooting of an arrow at a porcelain skeet that resembled a bird.

 A frivolous version enacted during banquets called Shooting the Swallow was a simple competition that entertained the guests counting the hits and misses.